dforsi/OctoPrint/.github/ISSUE_TEMPLATE.md

 OctoPi, Linux, Windows, MacOS, something else?
 With version please.
 OctoPi's version can be found in /etc/octopi_version or in the lower left corner of the web interface.
+A generic Linux's version can be found with the command lsb_release --short --description
 -->

 #### Printer model & used firmware incl. version